How to Get Around Niagara Falls with Kids (Stroller-Friendly Tips + WEGO & Incline Guide)

 Passes are available for 24-hour or 48-hour use and give you unlimited rides during that time.

-We personally used the WEGO included with our Niagara Parks Pass, but knowing this option exists can help if you’re planning a shorter or more flexible itinerary.
+We personally used the WEGO included with our Niagara Falls Pass, but knowing this option exists can help if you’re planning a shorter or more flexible itinerary.

 Is Niagara Falls Stroller-Friendly?